Forasp/PTE/README.md

 After that's finished, build via typical steps for your IDE/Compiler.

 ## Use Instructions
-The GameObjects.pte in the same folder as the output determines what Objects will be read in and how they work.
+The FileList.pte in the Objects folder determines what Object files will be, and where they are relative to application's output file or executable.
+Each one of those Object files can support as many objects as you want, and there can be as many Object files as you want.
+You can nest the files in additional folders, or keep them all in one folder, as long as the files are referenced properly in the FileList.pte file.
 Currently, only extremely basic functionality is supported.
 Each game object can contain a Name, Description, Trigger, Required State, Response, Action, and sub-action.
-The only actions currently supported in the Main.cpp file are QUIT and ENTER_STATE, adding additional actions, and shifting Response to be conditional on a RESPONSE action are planned.
+The only actions currently supported in the Main.cpp file are QUIT and ENTER_STATE, adding additional actions is planned.

-A Sample GameObjects.pte is included in the root folder of the project, here's a breakdown of how the file is formatted, and how it's read.
+A Sample FileList.pte, and two sample object files are provided in the Objects folder, here's a breakdown of how the files are formatted, and how they're read.

+### FileList.pte
+FILE_NAME Indicates that the proceeding line will contain a relative or direct path to an object file.
+A newline must follow FILE_NAME, and on that new line, you can put a relative or direct path to an object file.
+At the end of the file, include FILE_END

+### [Object file name].pte
 We open each object with "Object" and a new line.
 We open each Object Property (Such as ObjectName) with "Object[Property]" and a new line.
 Each Object Property's content immediately follows, and is terminated with a new line.